gitlabhq/gitlabhq/doc/pages/administration.md

    pages will not be able to be served with user provided certificates.
 For HTTP it's OK to use HTTP or TCP load balancing.

 In this document, we will proceed assuming the first option.
-First let's install the pages daemon.
+Let's begin by installing the pages daemon.

 ### Install the Pages daemon